joshbav/scaler/README.md

 The canary instance is then tested.

-If successful, the rollout-app-canary job would be ran.
+If successful, the rollout-testapp-canary job would be ran.
 It will scale down the existing matching app one instance at a time, while the new canary version is scaled up one instance at a time.

-However if the new canary instance was not successful, the rollback-app-canary job is utilized, which terminates the canary instance, removes the app definition from Services/Marathon, and scales up the existing app by one instance, returing it to its original instance count.
+However if the new canary instance was not successful, the rollback-testapp-canary job is utilized, which terminates the canary instance, removes the app definition from Services/Marathon, and scales up the existing app by one instance, returing it to its original instance count.

 During each of the above scaling events, marathon-lb's zero downtime script (zdd.py) is utilized to achieve connection draining.
 It is documented at: https://github.com/mesosphere/marathon-lb#zero-downtime-deployments